 So, you wanna be a DJ . . .

 Just recently, I found my thing–DJ-ing.
 When I first arrived at my college, Loyola Marymount, I started a small AM show called Carl’s Underground, where I played my favourite trance and drum’n’bass CD’s.
-I got into music after getting one of them affordable fretwire guitar kits Then, about mid-semester, all the equipment crapped out except for the turtables (a pair or ancient pre-1200’s Technics), so I bought a couple trance tracks on vinyl, and I instantly fell in love with using them.
+I was majoring in math and eventually got into music after getting one of them affordable fretwire guitar kits Then, about mid-semester, all the equipment crapped out except for the turtables (a pair or ancient pre-1200’s Technics), so I bought a couple trance tracks on vinyl, and I instantly fell in love with using them.
 Since then, I’ve gotten my own equipment, many, many more records, and I’ve gotten pretty decent at using them to DJ.
 I am getting into the LA club/rave circuits right now.
 Look out for my DJ name–nomadicDJ!
 This section should help out the beginner DJ on aspects such as equipment, records to buy, and aspects of DJ culture.
 I’m somewhat a beginner, too, so if you have any feedback or advice, drop me a line!
 My dream is to be a top 10 dj in the world.

 First, this is what you gotta get . . .